Michelle123211/Michelle123211.github.io/README.md

-Welcome to my website!
+## Welcome!
-I will use it to list the projects I have been working on in the past as well as some interesting current work.
+I will use this website to list projects I have been working on in the past as well as some interesting current work.

 ## Bio
-My name is Michaela Štolová and I'm from the Czech Republic.
+My name is **Michaela Štolová** and I'm from the Czech Republic.
-Currently I'm studying game development at the Faculty of Mathematics and Physics, Charles University in Prague.
+Currently I'm studying **game development** at the Faculty of Mathematics and Physics, Charles University in Prague.
 This year I also taught practicals of the Introduction to Computer Game Development course.

 ## Projects